nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-simple.md

 {% include important.html content="Examples are not complete with respect to all mandatory or required data for a CareConnect implementation but instead highlight the variety of use of the FHIR Dosage structure" %}

 Each example is shown as both a product-based and dose-based instruction.
+Product-based examples use either a VMP and AMP concept to describe the medication.
+Dose-based examples use a VTM concept to describe the medication.

 ## Oxytetracycline, oral ##